In a world where people rush from one place to another, it’s easy to become a distracted driver. Even with laws on the books, too many text and drive.

 - The United States Department of Transportation notes that cell phones are involved in 1.6 million auto crashes each year that cause a half million injuries and take 6,000 lives.

-- According to FocusDriven®, up to 80 percent of all crashes involve some form of driver distraction.
+- According to FocusDriven®, up to 80 percent of all crashes involve some form of driver distraction when they text and drive.

 - During any point of the day, 11 percent of drivers are talking on their cell phones, according to the National Highway Traffic Safety Administration.